timmywil/panzoom/README.md

   // Whether or not to transition the scale
   transition: true,

+  // Default cursor style for the element
+  cursor: "move",

+  // There may be some use cases for zooming without panning or vice versa
+  disablePan: false,
+  disableZoom: false,

   // The increment at which to zoom
   // adds/subtracts to the scale each time zoomIn/Out is called